-- Collaborative, interdisciplinary education: The program has a two-to-one student-to-faculty ratio, providing students with opportunities to work and engage with diverse faculty.
+- Collaborative, interdisciplinary education: The program has a 2-to-1 student-to-faculty ratio, providing students with opportunities to work and engage with diverse faculty.
 Our location in the College of Public Health encourages interdisciplinary research and prepares students to work in interdisciplinary environments.

 - Renowned professors: Our faculty includes experts who focus on behavioral and chronic disease epidemiology, cancer prevention and control, social determinants, and water-related diseases.
 They have practical experience working in interdisciplinary teams in a wide variety of settings, including community-based entities; federal, state and local government agencies; health systems and clinical practices; and international nongovernmental organizations.